-As reflected in the table above, as of June 30, 2020, the carrying value and market value of investments credited to the County Pool were both approximately \$ billion and included approximately \$ billion in cash or cash equivalents, which represents the County Pool's liquidity.
-As of June 30, 2020, the dollar weighted average maturity of the County Pool was years with a duration of years and approximately% of the assets of the County Pool come from public agencies which can make discretionary withdrawals for the purposes of making alternative investments.
+As reflected in the table above, as of June 30, 2020, the carrying value and market value of investments credited to the County Pool were both approximately \$5,960,335,763.49 and included approximately \$1,276,175,346.80 in cash or cash equivalents, which represents the County Pool's liquidity.
+As of June 30, 2020, the dollar weighted average maturity of the County Pool was 1.75 years with a duration of 1.7 years and approximately 21.6% of the assets of the County Pool come from public agencies which can make discretionary withdrawals for the purposes of making alternative investments.
 The County Treasurer believes the liquidity in the portfolio is adequate to meet expected cash flow requirements and would preclude the County from the need to sell investments at below carrying value.
 However, the County has in the past and may in the future elect to sell securities below carrying value, borrow short-term debt to fund cash flow needs and take other actions as the County Treasurer may deem warranted by prudent fiscal management.

 County Investment Policy.
-[UPDATE] The current investment policy was adopted by the Board (the "County Investment Policy") and can be found at To meet the requirements of both liquidity and long-term investment needs, the County adopted, and from time to time amends, the County Investment Policy.
+The current investment policy was adopted by the Board January 5, 2021 (the "County Investment Policy") and can be found at http://treasurer.smcgov.org.
+To meet the requirements of both liquidity and long-term investment needs, the County adopted, and from time to time amends, the County Investment Policy.
 The County Pool attempts to match maturities with capital expenditures and other planned outlays.
 The County Pool is designed to maximize the return on investable funds over various market cycles, consistent with limiting risk and prudent investment principles.
 Yield is considered only after safety and credit quality have been met.
 The purpose of the County Pool is to provide investors with a reasonably predictable level of income.